 The UK Government has agreed with the European Union a deferral of the UK’s exit date until no later than October 31, 2019.
-If the UK Parliament ratifies the Government’s withdrawal agreement with the EU before October 31, the UK’s exit will take place on the first day of the month following ratification.
-Until exit takes place, the UK remains a member of the European Aviation Safety Agency system and existing regulatory arrangements continue to apply.
+Until exit takes place, the UK will remain a participant in the European Aviation Safety Agency system and existing regulatory arrangements continue to apply.
 The CAA will provide further updates as necessary.

-We are providing information on this microsite to enable aviation businesses and organisations to make their own decisions on how to prepare for a range of scenarios, regardless of their likelihood.
-This includes a scenario where there is a non-negotiated withdrawal.
+We are providing information on this microsite to enable aviation businesses and organisations to make their own decisions on how to prepare for these different scenarios, regardless of any views on their relative likelihood.

 Preparing for a non-negotiated withdrawal

-As a responsible regulator, we need to prepare for the possibility that no agreement is reached between the UK and the EU.
+As a responsible regulator, we need to prepare for the possibility that no agreement is reached between the UK and the EU before UK leaves EU.
 We have been undertaking this work for some time to ensure there is maximum continuity and stability for travelling passengers and the aviation and aerospace sectors should a no-deal scenario occur.

 The purpose of this microsite

-The CAA has developed this microsite to be a central source of information for the aviation and aerospace industries about the actions they would need to take to be prepared for a no deal withdrawal from the EU and no continued mutual recognition.
-Where a specific action is required, this is underlined.
+The CAA has developed this microsite to be a central source of information for the aviation and aerospace industries about the actions they would need to take to be prepared for a no deal withdrawal from the EU.
+Where a specific action is required, this is emphasised.

 The CAA has also created this short introduction to what a non-negotiated withdrawal means for aviation safety regulation.